-All students studying Mathematics Standard 2 will sit for an HSC examination.
+All students studying Mathematics Standard 2 will sit for an HSC examination worth 100 marks.

 The time allowed is 2 hours and 30 minutes plus 10 minutes reading time.
-NESA approved calculators, a pair of compasses and a protractor may be used.
+NESA approved calculators are allowed and a NESA reference sheet is provided.